Start Now: Even Small Steps Count.

 There’s no room for expansion or evolution in the comfort zone.

+Think about it.
 You don’t accidentally become more confident or more skilled by doing what’s already easy.
+This can only happen when something shifts, even just a little.

 When you do something that feels uncomfortable, it enables growth because you learn and adapt from your lived experiences.